adrianolangaro1/adrianolangaro1/README.md

 ### Hi there 👋

 System Analyst and Software Developer since 2014.
+Knowledge in HTML, CSS, JS, PHP and MySQL.
+Going deeper into Node.js

 - 🌱 I’m currently learning Node.js, Software Architecture, TDD and SOLID
 - 📫 Reach me by email